bobliboya/CS357_Review_Notes/README.md

 # CS357_Review_Notes
 **Review Notes for CS357: Numerical Methods**

+**This note set is recommended for quiz and exam review, reading the textbook and watching the lecture are better during the semester.**

 ## Sources of Material

 Topics and important information in this note set are from